scottchiefbaker/SmokeRand/README.md

 - C99 compiler with 128-bit integers support either through `__uint128_t` type
   (GCC, Clang) or `_umul128`/`_addcarry_u64` intrinsics (Microsoft Visual C).
-  They are required by some PRNGs such as 128-bit LCGs.
-In the case of x86-64 intrinsics for RDTSC, RDRAND and AVX2 are highly recommended.
+  They will significantly improve performance of some PRNGs such as 128-bit LCGs and MWCs, RANLUX++, wyrand etc.
+- 64-bit CPU; in the case of x86-64 -- support of RDTSC and RDSEED instructions and AVX2 instructions set by a compiler.
 - Multithreading support: pthreads (POSIX threads) library of WinAPI threads.
 - CMake or Ninja + Lua 5.x for compilation by means of MSVC.
 Or Lua 5.x for compilation by means of Open Watcom C.
-- 64-bit CPU; in the case of x86-64 -- support of RDTSC and RDSEED instructions and AVX2 instructions set.
 - 16 GiB of RAM, especially for multithreaded mode and/or `birthday` battery.

 The next compilers are supported: GCC (including MinGW), Clang (as zig cc), MSVC (Microsoft Visual C) and Open Watcom C. It allows to compile SmokeRand under Windows, UNIX-like systems and DOS.
-Slightly modified 16-bit version (`apps/sr_tiny.c`) can be compiled even by Borland Turbo C 2.0 or any other ANSI C (C89) compiler.
+A slightly modified 16-bit version (`apps/sr_tiny.c`) of `express` battery can be compiled even by Borland Turbo C 2.0 or any other ANSI C (C89) compiler.

 ## Compilation